 They bring the active and receptive aspects of my being together in focused harmony through my body

-and they continues to bring me calm, thoughtless embodiment.
+and they continue to bring me calm, thoughtless embodiment.

-that the practice brings to them everything it has brought to me:
+I see that it brings to them everything it has brought to me:

 It grounds us in our physical bodies, our sensations and the present moment.